KWARC/jobad/doc/md/about.md

 	* added folding.enable and folding.disable events
 * removed "bound to element" Sidebar Style
 	* never seen a use case
+* improved JOBAD.util.getOrigin()
+	* better compatibility when using inline-scripts
+* more rotation for the radial context menu

 * updated Makefile